Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 How do I apply?

-We will review submitted applications only once they are complete, and we will determine whether you are eligible according to the Kaiser Permanente Medical Financial Assistance Policy.
-We will not consider incomplete applications, but will notify applicants and provide an opportunity to send in the missing documentation or information by the required deadline.
+Kaiser Permanente will review submitted applications when they are complete and will determine whether you are eligible according to the Kaiser Permanente Medical Financial Assistance Policy.
+Incomplete applications may result in a delay in processing or denial of your MFA application, but Kaiser Permanente will notify applicants and provide an opportunity to send in the missing documentation or information, by the required deadline.

 Is there language assistance?

 Interpreters are available to you at no cost.
-The medical financial assistance application, policy, and this policy summary may be available in your language.
+The medical financial assistance application, policy, and the policy summary may be available in your language.
 For more information, call 1-800-464-4000.

-For help or questions about the medical financial assistance application process, please call 1-866-399-7696, or speak to a Patient Financial Advisor within the Patient Financial Advisors Department at any Kaiser Permanente hospital.
+For help or questions about the Medical Financial Assistance application process or other questions, please call 1-866-399-7696, or speak to a Patient Financial Advisor within the Patient Financial Advisors Department at any Kaiser Permanente hospital.